 You might recognize this Scandinavian brand’s famous backpacks, but it offers much more in the way of hiking apparel and gear, including sleeping bags and tents.
 It uses recycled wool, organic hemp and Tencel®; recycled polyester, and traceable wool; along with a few conventional fabrics like polyamide and regular cotton.
 It does not use PFCs, PVCs and angora wool, and is working on getting PFAs out of the last of its products.
-It only offers repairs of products covered under the Limited Lifetime Warranty (for which you have proof you purchased it from an authorized seller and for defects such as split seams, broken snaps, buttons, zippers, and buckles,) but it does offer instructions for very basic repairs such as patching rips and fixing zippers.
+It will pay for repairs of products covered under the Limited Lifetime Warranty (for which you have proof you purchased it from an authorized seller, and for defects such as split seams, broken snaps, buttons, zippers, and buckles,) and you can pay to have additional repairs done for things not under the warranty, plus it offers instructions for very basic repairs such as patching rips and fixing zippers.
 Its goal is to become carbon-neutral by 2025.
 This is a good brand to try if you feel really uncomfortable with synthetics and prefer a backpack that is waxed cotton and leather, for example.

 New Zealand, Apparel

 Icebreaker uses mostly natural OEKO-TEX certified merino wool, with the goal of completely eliminating all synthetics in its products by 2023.
 It establishes long-term relationships with its merino growers in order to ensure strict animal welfare.
 The company is committed to transparency and regularly audits its factories for things like waste management and human rights labor practices.